Salma-Bhar-CWRU/Portfolio/README.md

     - Detecting Objects in Autonomous Driving
     - Algorithmic Justice League Equitable AI for Dermatology
     - Quantum Reinforcement Learning for Multi-Armed Bandit and Control Tasks
+    - Demographic and Socioeconomic Factors in Social Media Addiction
 3. Data Science in Research Projects
     - A Data-Driven Approach to Enhancing Solar Cell Longevity and Efficiency
 4. Software Engineering